 If Christmas Eve isn’t the cards for you, fear not!
 There are many other opportunities to see the Pope and walk away with the experience of a lifetime.

-- December 25th: Urbi et Orbi, 12pm in Saint Peter’s Square.
-No tickets required
+- December 25th: Urbi et Orbi, 12pm in St. Peter’s Square.
+No tickets required.

 - December 26th: Angelus/Papal Blessing, 12pm in Saint Peter’s Square.
 No tickets required.

-- Easter Mass: April 1, 2018.
-The process is exactly the same as the Christmas Eve Mass, including the free tickets.
+- Easter Mass: the process is exactly the same as the Christmas Eve Mass, including the free tickets.
 However, book now!
 Just as with the Christmas Eve Mass, tickets are limited on a first come, first serve basis.